Merdemg/RTSPrototype/README.md

   - Closest/threat assessment done per cell, avoids O(N²) searches

 Efficient Target Caching
-  - Strategies only look for a new target if the current one is lost or dead
+  - (Most) Strategies only look for a new target if the current one is lost or dead
   - Avoids redundant evaluation every frame

 Clean System Separation